faked86/simple-social-network/README.md

 # simple-social-network

-Prototype API that uses FastAPI
+Prototype API that uses FastAPI and SQLAlchemy.